What is a graduate assistantship?

 - Annual stipend of $9,300 (paid out bi-weekly while on-contract)

-- Full-tuition scholarships covering 100% of program tuition and fees (up to 8 credits/semester)
+- Full-tuition scholarships covering 100% of in-state tuition and fees (up to 8 credits/semester)

 - Complimentary faculty/staff parking pass